-- Exaggerated swallowing and quick flicks of her tongue onto her nose
+- Exaggerated swallowing and quick flicks of their tongue onto their nose

 Every cat is an individual.
 Whilst some cats may generally appear very laid-back and seemingly ‘unflappable’, other cats can be much more sensitive and find many things around them stressful.

-There are several key resources (things your cat needs) that she will depend on to keep her happy and healthy.
+There are several key resources (things your cat needs) that they will depend on to keep them happy and healthy.
 If your cat is not provided with them, this can be a great source of stress.

-Whether you have just rehomed your cat and she is being introduced to your home for the first time, or you are moving home with your existing cat, this can be a very stressful time for them.
+Whether you have just rehomed your cat and they are being introduced to your home for the first time, or you are moving home with your existing cat, this can be a very stressful time for them.

 Cats like to be in a familiar environment as this helps them feel safe and secure.
 If they suddenly find themselves in a place they have never been before, this can cause them to feel anxious or worried.

-Ensuring your cat has all the resources she needs and then introducing her to a new environment gradually and carefully are key to reducing stress.
+Ensuring your cat has all the resources they need and then introducing them to a new environment gradually and carefully are key to reducing stress.

-The arrival and presence of other pets in the home can be very stressful for a cat – whether this is from the perspective of a new cat to the home being introduced to an existing cat already resident in the home or from the perspective of the resident cat trying to cope with the arrival of an unfamiliar cat in their home.
+The arrival and presence of other cats or dogs in the home can be very stressful for a cat – whether this is from the perspective of a new cat to the home being introduced to an existing cat already resident in the home or from the perspective of the resident cat trying to cope with the arrival of an unfamiliar cat in their home.

-For the new cat, this can be a particularly stressful time as she is being introduced to an unfamiliar home, new people and other pets all at the same time which is likely to make even the boldest and most confident cat feel worried and unsettled.
+For the new cat, this can be a particularly stressful time as they are being introduced to an unfamiliar home, new people and other pets all at the same time which is likely to make even the boldest and most confident cat feel worried and unsettled.